npm package discovery and stats viewer.

 • 3DS is handled inside the widget — there is no client-side confirmCardPayment.

-Failure modes: the widget renders its own status / decline UI; onDecline / onError receive the mapped reason + message so consumers can react.
+Failure modes: onDecline / onError receive the mapped reason + message so consumers can react, and the SDK leaves an inline retry message after its terminal failure overlay clears.

-Backend dependencies: the hosted widget must emit the flopay-vault postMessage outcome the SDK listens for (otherwise it falls back to its own success redirect), handle the 3DS step internally, and own AVS for the vault path (the SDK no longer collects it inline; account-level address set at session-create still flows to the backend).
+Backend dependencies: the hosted widget must emit the flopay-vault postMessage outcome the SDK listens for (otherwise it falls back to its own success redirect), handle the 3DS step internally, and use the session account snapshot for AVS.
+The SDK collects and validates those address fields outside the PCI widget and persists them through the session account endpoint; the widget owns only sensitive card-data capture.
 Because the widget is injected same-window, every terminal outcome must be bound to the session id, and — to fully defend against same-window forgery — the backend should mint a per-session messageToken on the vault block and echo it in each postMessage; the SDK threads it through and rejects outcomes that omit or mismatch it (TeamFloPay/backend#823).

 PayPal Handling